daylinmorgan/viv/README.md

 pip install viv
 ```

-Why is this *not recommended*?
-Mainly, because `viv` is all about hacking your `sys.path`.
+Why is this *not recommended?* Mainly because `viv` is all about hacking your `sys.path`.
-Placing it in it's own virtual environment or installing in a user site directory may complicate this endeavor.
+Placing it in its own virtual environment or installing in a user site directory may complicate this endeavor.

 ## Usage

-In any python script with external dependencies you can add this line,
+In any Python script with external dependencies you can add this line
 to automate `vivenv` creation and installation of dependencies.

 ```python